China Gate (novel): Abandoned film project

 The film rights of China Gate were sold to producers Charles Roven and Bob Cavallo for Carolco Pictures/TriStar Pictures, and the film went into production in the early 1990s with a script by Ronald Bass, and Luis Mandoki directing.
-The project was abruptly terminated by the studio after the company had began filming on location in Taiwan, and more than a million dollars had been spent, possibly due to last-minute obstacles put up by the Nationalist Chinese Government, which, according to the Los Angeles Herald-Examiner, was "unhappy" with the project from the beginning because "the book seems to suggest that gangsters were behind Chiang Kai-shek".
+The project was abruptly terminated by the studio after the company had begun filming on location in Taiwan, and more than a million dollars had been spent, possibly due to last-minute obstacles put up by the Nationalist Chinese Government, which, according to the Los Angeles Herald-Examiner, was "unhappy" with the project from the beginning because "the book seems to suggest that gangsters were behind Chiang Kai-shek".

 Impact

-A decade after the novel's publication, Hal Piper, former Moscow bureau chief for the Baltimore Sun and a distant in-law of Arnold, referenced it in a column titled "Prophets With Honor", about three books he'd read years before that had come back to him as being unusually prophetic.
+A decade after the novel's publication, Hal Piper, former Moscow bureau chief for the Baltimore Sun and a distant in-law of Arnold, referenced it in a column titled "Prophets With Honor," about three books he'd read years before that had come back to him as being unusually prophetic.
 "What (China Gate) is about... is the reconquest of Communist China" (by capitalism).
 "When I read the book nearly 10 years ago, it sounded too pat.
 I suppose I expected communism to collapse in China as it had in Russia, tumultuously.
 But the sellout to capitalism is exactly what is happening in China today.
 My wife’s Cousin Bill, the prophet, knew it long ago".